hohsieh/hec-ras-docker/README.md

 ```

 ### Config file
 These variables are defined by the user at runtime within their `project`, and are required to configure the environment to the user's specific needs.
-See the example `config` file included in this repo for more info.
+See the example `project/config` file included in this repo for more info.

 ```
 # Project Name